Montague Phillips (chemist): Thalidomide whistleblower

 In the 1960s Phillips was retained as a professional advisor by Kimber Bull & Co, the solicitors representing the families against Distillers during the thalidomide lawsuits.
-His wife had previously developed irreversible nerve damage (polyneuritis) from the use of thalidomide as a sleeping pill.
-During this period Phillips passed 10,000 Distillers documents that were obtained through legal discovery to the Sunday Times newspaper as part of their long-running investigation into the thalidomide scandal.
+His wife had previously developed irreversible polyneuritis (nerve damage) from the use of thalidomide as a sleeping pill.
+During this period Phillips passed 10,000 Distillers documents that were obtained through legal discovery to The Sunday Times as part of their long-running investigation into the thalidomide scandal.